doc-ai/tensorio/README.md

 ### Introduction

 Tensor/IO is a lightweight, cross-platform library for on-device machine learning, bringing the power of TensorFlow and TensorFlow Lite to iOS, Android, and React Native applications.
+We now also support PyTorch on Android and will be bringing support for PyTorch to iOS soon.
 Tensor/IO does not implement any machine learning itself but works with an underlying library such as TensorFlow to simplify the process of deploying and using models on mobile phones.

 #### Declarative